 Antler Growth Beginnings

 Antler growth is controlled by the changing light of the seasons.
 As daylight increases in the spring, testosterone production increases and triggers antler growth and neck muscle growth.
 A substantial amount of protein and minerals are necessary for antler growth, so spring and summer nutrition are important factors in antler size.
+You may have heard hunters refer to bucks by their points, such as "a 6-point buck."
+This is because as antlers grow, they develop more pointy tips.
+The higher the number of points, the older and stronger that buck likely is.
+Hunters often prize bucks with a larger number of points.

 Velvet and Antler Growth

 The fuzzy skin that covers antlers as they grow is terrifically concentrated with blood vessels and nerves.
 It is very sensitive and nourishes antlers for about five months.
 Velvet helps make antlers the fastest growing tissue of any mammal.
 Antlers grow a half inch to more than one inch every day.
+As a comparison, human hair only grows about a half an inch in one month.

 Bucks may use their antlers to forage and dig under snow, but the main function of antlers is to combat other bucks to win females.
 The display of antlers and the battles between bucks ensure that the strongest and hardiest male deer end up mating with females and claiming territory.
 After the mating period or “rut," changing light levels reduce testosterone levels.
 The buck sheds the antler rack within two to three weeks.
 Deer that live in good habitats and eat well keep their antlers longer than those that don't.